• Skip to primary navigation

 • 1 cup water

-• 4 cups chopped tomatoes stem removed
+• 4 cups chopped tomatoes stems removed

 • 1 tablespoon dried oregano